s-rog/StanfordRibonanza2023/README.md

 # StanfordRibonanza2023
-This repo contains the code to recreate my models in the Stanford Ribonanza RNA Folding competition 2023 5th Place Solution on a single 4090.
+This repo contains my code for the 5th place solution of the Stanford Ribonanza RNA Folding competition 2023.
+All training was done on a single 4090.
+There are still some missing pieces but for now hopefully it serves as a readable reference.

 ### Summary
 1. A 5-fold ensemble is trained on the competition training data then used to create pseudo-labels by inferencing test data.
 The checkpoints are discarded.